antonarbus/q/README.md

 # Email

-For emails sending Sendgrid is used.
+For emails sending MailerSend is used.

 # Item